joshatron/BGT-Server/README.md

-Tak Server
+BGT Server
 ==========

-The tak server is a RESTful api that allows people to play each other online.
+The BGT server is a RESTful api that allows people to play each other online.
 It can keep track of friends and allow them to play games against each other.
 It can also set up random games against random players.